Ashley Giles: Coaching career

+He became the Managing Director of men's cricket for England in December 2018.
+It was announced on 2 February 2022 that he was leaving the role following a poor Ashes cricket performance over the winter of 2021.
+During his time in office he was associated with the controversial rotation of players and the merging of the chairman of selectors and the coach.

+Giles was appointed as Chief Executive by Worcestershire, beginning in the role on 3 July 2023.

 Personal life

 Giles is a resident of Droitwich Spa, Worcestershire and was named an 'Honorary Citizen' of the town by the mayor after the 2005 Ashes success.
 The award was created for him, as he did not meet the usual criteria to become a Freeman.
 Giles was awarded an MBE in the 2006 New Year Honours for his role in the successful Ashes-winning squad.
 He is married to the Norwegian Stine (née Osland), with whom he has two children, Anders Fraser and Matilde Louise.
 He is a lifelong supporter of Queens Park Rangers F.C.